Matúš Vallo: Personal life

-Vallo lives in Bratislava, is married, and has fathered one child.
+Vallo is married with one child.
 He is the grandson of Miroslav Válek, a former minister of culture for Communist party of Czechoslovakia.

 Education

-Matúš Vallo went to secondary school in Rome, Italy.
-Throughout high school had a great interest in art and geometry, which he went on to combine through architecture.
-He graduated from The Faculty of Architecture at the Slovak Technical University in Bratislava in 2004.
-In 2010—2011 he received a Fulbright research scholarship to attend Columbia University where he worked on a project called City Interventions at the Columbia Laboratory for Architectural Broadcasting.
-At the time he was also running his own architecture firm, Vallo Sadovsky Architects.
+Vallo went to secondary school in Rome, Italy.
+Being interested in art and geometry, he went on to combine through architecture.
+Vallo graduated from The Faculty of Architecture at the Slovak Technical University in Bratislava in 2004.
+Between 2010 and 2011, Vallo received a Fulbright research scholarship to attend Columbia University where he worked on a project called City Interventions at the Columbia Laboratory for Architectural Broadcasting.

 Mayor of Bratislava

-2018 candidacy
+2018 Slovak local elections

-Matúš Vallo was the first candidate to run for Bratislava mayor in the 2018 municipal elections.
+Vallo was the first candidate to run for Bratislava mayor in the 2018 Slovak local elections.
 Vallo ran for the post as an independent, but with the help and strong support of non-parliamentary political parties Progressive Slovakia and Spolu backed by a group of experts called Team Vallo who have previously worked on project to improve the quality of life in Bratislava which resulted in a book, Plán Bratislava having been published.

-Vallo’s main rivals were Václav Mika, the former director of RTVS, the public broadcaster, and the then-mayor Ivo Nesrovnal.
-During the campaign, Vallo vowed to improve the way the city administration communicates with citizens, make processes more transparent and engage more with the residents.
+Vallo's main rivals were Václav Mika, the former director of RTVS, the public broadcaster, and the then-mayor Ivo Nesrovnal.
+During the campaign, he vowed to improve the way the city administration communicates with citizens, make processes more transparent and engage more with the residents.
 Vallo criticised then-mayor Nesrovnal for his inability to come to agreement with the members of the city council, leading to the deadlock in implementing the new parking policy, stagnating improvement of the cycling infrastructure and other issues.
-He promised that if elected, he would improve co-operation between the magistrate, the city council and local administrations.

-Mayoralty

-Vallo was officially sworn into office as Bratislava's mayor on 7 December 2018.
+He was officially sworn into office as Bratislava's mayor on 7 December 2018.